 Like any code feature, we need to consider both the syntax and application of for loops.
 We start with the syntax, which introduces some new notation and also uses the logical expressions found in if constructs.
-Understanding the syntax of for loops is necessary.
-Understanding how a for loop is used to implement an algorithm allows us to put that syntax to good use.

 Figure 1: Components of the counter specification in a for loop.